5 Best Budget-Friendly Places to Stay Near Disneyland for Families (Updated for 2020)

 Rooms start at around $90 - $140 a night depending on the season and include free Wi-Fi, a mini fridge, a coffee maker, in-room safe, and patios for rooms on the ground floor.

 If you have small kids, you can choose the Kids Suite which comes with Disney-inspired bunk beds, but take note that if you need a crib, you will have to pay extra.
-For families with many kids, the Hacienda Suite can house up to five guests, a great option for big families.
+For families with many kids, the Family Suite can house up to five guests, a great option for big families.

 Although parking is not free, you can save on other things like transportation fees as it's only a 10-15 minute walk to Disneyland and other restaurants.
 The Anabella is one of the best places to stay near Disneyland if you're on a budget.